© All Rights Reserved LIFAU

-The exchange range is fixed at aproximately 656 CFA Francs for one Euro.
+The exchange rate is fixed at approximately 656 CFA francs for one euro.
+It's easier to exchange euros than U.S. dollars.

 Fourteen countries in Africa use this currency, eight in West Africa and six in Central Africa.
-The West African CFA Franc can only be used in Benin, Burkina Faso, Cote d'Ivoire, Guinea Bissau, Mali, Niger, Senegal and Togo, while the Central African CFA Franc can only be used in Cameroon, Central African Republic, Chad, Republic of Congo, Equatorial Guinea and Gabon.
+The West African CFA franc can only be used in Benin, Burkina Faso, Cote d'Ivoire, Guinea Bissau, Mali, Niger, Senegal and Togo, while the Central African CFA franc can only be used in Cameroun, Central African Republic, Chad, Republic of Congo, Equatorial Guinea and Gabon.

 See also Travel Health

 Proof that you had a yellow fever vaccination is only required upon entering Guinea Bissau when you have been to an infected country within 7 days of entering the country, or if you have been to Zambia, Belize or Costa Rica.
 This requirement does not apply when you are travelling via Argentina or Paraguay.
 Still, it is recommended that you take the yellow fever vaccination anyway.
 Also you have to have a cholera stamp (proof of the fact you don't have the disease) when entering Guinea Bissau overland.